hed-standard/hed-specification/docs/source/03_HED_formats.md

 See appendix [**A.1.3.
 Value classes**](./Appendix_A.md#a13-value-classes)
 for additional details and a listing of values for the standard schema.

+Value class names are insensitive, but must contain only valid `name` characters.

 #### 3.1.2.7.
 Schema attributes